LocalSearchBench: Benchmarking Agentic Search in Real-World Local Life Services: Evaluation

-To investigate the impact of maximum conversation rounds on tool usage and model performance, we conduct a sensitivity study using DeepSeek-V3.1, the best-performing model in correctness from RQ2, with varying max conversation round $N$ from 2 to 8.

-As shown in Table~\ref{tab:sensitivity}, the optimal configuration is $N=5$, which achieves the highest Correctness (34.34\%).
-When $N < 5$, insufficient rounds limit information gathering, resulting in lower correctness (30.87\%--32.11\%).
-When $N > 5$, despite increased tool usage, correctness begins to decline (31.32\%--32.77\%), suggesting that excessive rounds introduce noisy information that hinders answer quality rather than improving it.
-In terms of computational cost, increasing the maximum rounds initially leads to more tool calls and longer conversations, but the growth saturates beyond $N=5$.
-The average tool calls plateau around 3.68--3.81 and average rounds stabilize near 4.29--4.48.
-Therefore, $N=5$ represents a critical turning point that balances performance and efficiency (3.43 tool calls, 4.02 rounds).
+To investigate the impact of maximum conversation rounds $N$ on tool usage and model performance, we conduct a sensitivity study using DeepSeek-V3.2, the best-performing model, with varying $N$ from 2 to 8.
+As shown in Table~\ref{tab:sensitivity}, the optimal configuration is $N=5$, achieving the highest Correctness (35.60\%).
+When $N < 5$, insufficient rounds limit information gathering, resulting in lower correctness (30.56\%--34.22\%).
+When $N > 5$, despite increased tool usage, correctness drops (34.89\%--32.44\%), suggesting excessive rounds introduce noise that hinders answer quality.
+In terms of computational cost, tool calls and conversation length increase with $N$, peaking at $N=8$ (4.02 tool calls, 5.01 rounds).
+Therefore, $N=5$ represents the optimal balance of performance and efficiency.